kernelkit/infix/README.md

 **🤝 Friendly**
 Actually easy to use.
-Auto-generated CLI from standard YANG models comes with built-in help for every command — just hit `?` or TAB for context-aware assistance.
-Familiar NETCONF/RESTCONF APIs and [comprehensive documentation][4] mean you're never stuck.
+Auto-generated CLI from standard YANG models comes with built-in help for every command — just hit <kbd>?</kbd> or
+<kbd>TAB</kbd> for context-aware assistance.

+Familiar NETCONF & RESTCONF APIs and [comprehensive documentation][4] mean you're never stuck.
 Whether you're learning networking or managing enterprise infrastructure.

 **🛡️ Secure**
 Built with security as a foundation, not an afterthought.
 Minimal